 How much money can I earn as a massage therapist?

-As of May 2017, the average salary for a massage therapist was $39,990 annually.
+As of May 2019, the average salary for a massage therapist was $42,820 annually.
 However, if working within a clinical setting, wages increased to between $42,860 – $51,240 per year.
 Furthermore, as most massage therapists are self-employed, your profits will depend on your schedule, client base and tips.
+The job outlook for massage therapists is expected to grow 22% over the next eight years which is much faster than average.

 Can I learn to be a massage therapist through an online distance learning program?